-As a business analyst, I know from first-hand experience that estimations in software development are a tricky subject.
+As a business analyst in a software development company, I know from first-hand experience that estimations are a tricky subject.
 Just this year we conducted more than a hundred ballparks and around twenty full estimates, and the most important thing I learned along the way is this:

 Software estimation is an educated guess about a product’s timeline and budget that will evolve once new information emerges.

 It means that we can provide you with accurate-as-they-can-be numbers that will serve as a hypothesis for your product.
 That’s not enough?
 Well, if you bring your app idea and scope to a software company like Monterail, estimations serve more than just one purpose.
 These may include:

 …and more.
 Estimations remove some unknowns from the table, but they do not tell the whole story.
 After you receive the numbers from an agency of your choice, you should know if you feel comfortable with them, but most importantly, if you want to work with the people behind them.
 If you feel like there's no fit here, you probably won't use outsourcing to the fullest.